BowlingX/ra-postgraphile/README.md

   The Map is also used to specify what complex types should be completely queried.
   By default only `scalar` and `scalar[]` fields are fetched.

+## Primary Keys

+`react-admin` requires each resource to be identified by a unique `id`.
+If your resource does not have an `id` field, we will use the generated `nodeId` from your `primaryKey`.

 ## Contribution

 - Contribution is very welcome :).
 - Please create your commit messages based on [semantic-release syntax](https://github.com/semantic-release/semantic-release#how-does-it-work) and semantics (e.g. properly mark Breaking changes etc.).
   This let's us automatically create release notes and releases to NPM.

 ## Development

 We are using `yarn` for package management.

+To run all tests you have to start the dependent postgres container with `docker-compose up -d`.